Military history of Italy during World War II: Armistice with the Allies and German invasion

-On the Greek island of Cephallonia, General Antonio Gandin, commander of the 12,000-strong Italian Acqui Division, decided to resist the German attempt to forcibly disarm his force.
+On the Greek island of Cephalonia, General Antonio Gandin, commander of the 12,000-strong Italian Acqui Division, decided to resist the German attempt to forcibly disarm his force.
 The battle raged from 13 to 22 September, when the Italians capitulated having suffered some 1,300 casualties.
 Following the surrender, the Germans proceeded to massacre thousands of the Italian prisoners.